deepakmotlani/Notes/JDBC-Basics.md

 **How can we read & write images in db**
-We can do this using blog type & using preparedStatement to store & retrieve it.
+We can do this using blob type & using preparedStatement to store & retrieve it.
 We can associate an image with FileInputStream & associate this fileInputStream with preparedStatement.
 Similarly we can use resultSet to read the blob data & write it to fileOutputStream